New EnglandFarm Guide

 Connecticut Strawberry Farms to Start With

 These published Connecticut listings give you a useful cross-section: shoreline farms, berry-focused fields, orchard markets, and old farm families.
-Use the map for geography, then confirm current picking before leaving.
+Use the map for geography, then use current picking notes from the farm.

 Farm photography at Bishop's Orchards, Guilford, Connecticut.